Mahindra & Mahindra: Automobiles

 Mahindra began assembling the Jeep CJ3 in 1954, and light commercial vehicles in 1965.
 In 1979 the licensed assembly of Peugeot diesel four-cylinder engines and transmissions began, and in 1982 a tie-up with Kia Motors to build their four-speed KMT90 transmission and transfer case was announced.
 Mahindra's MM range was a mainstay of the lineup and was eventually also offered with a 1.8-liter Isuzu petrol engine in addition to International and Peugeot diesels.

+In 1965 in Pimpri, Pune, Mahindra and Mahindra Ltd formed Roplas India Ltd. as a joint venture with Rubery Owen, a Darlaston-based engineering firm, to manufacture after market fibre glass bodies for Mahindra 91, 101, and 104.5 licensed versions of Jeep CJ which included every possible configuration service vans, police bodies, off-roader and ambulance models.
+They collaboratively also formed Mahindra Owen at Pune in 1958, an engineering company to manufacture truck trailers, one of the first trailer manufacturer of India.

+In December 1989 Mahindra launched its 4x4 offroad SUV range which consisted of licence-built versions of the Jeep CJ named Brave, Chief, and Baja.
+These were powered by four-cylinder, 2.1-litre Peugeot diesel engines producing 62 hp and were available in 2032mm and 2311mm wheelbase variants.
+These were sold under motor industry investments, a joint venture between Paul Stoddart an Australian businessman and Roger Bastable founder of Abby Hill Group.

 Mahindra started making passenger vehicles firstly with the Logan in April 2007 under the Mahindra Renault joint venture.
 M&M made its maiden entry into the heavy trucks segment with the Mahindra Truck and Bus Division, the joint venture with International Truck, USA.
 Mahindra produces a wide range of vehicles, including MUVs, LCVs and three-wheelers.
 It manufactures over 20 models of cars, including larger, multi-utility vehicles like the Scorpio and the Bolero.
 It formerly had a joint venture called Ford India Private Limited to build passenger cars.

 At the 2008 Delhi Auto Show, Mahindra executives said the company was pursuing an aggressive product expansion program that would see the launch of several new platforms and vehicles over the next three years, including an entry-level SUV designed to seat five passengers and powered by a small, turbocharged Diesel engine.
 True to their word, Mahindra & Mahindra launched the Mahindra Xylo in January 2009, selling over 15,000 units in its first six months.

 Also in early 2008, Mahindra commenced its first overseas CKD operations with the launch of the Mahindra Scorpio in Egypt, in partnership with the Bavarian Auto Group.
 This was soon followed by assembly facilities in Brazil.